-Sometimes therapy doesn’t help right away.
-Even in an ideal therapy situation, it can take time for symptoms to improve.
+Sometimes therapy doesn’t “work” right away.
+Even in an ideal therapy situation, it can take time for symptoms to improve. – months or years.
 Going to therapy and seeing no change may cause frustration.
 Perhaps you haven’t found the right therapist, so it’s worth it to continue your search for help.
 If you’re still experiencing any of the symptoms above, therapy should still be an option.
 Don’t stop your quest to improve your mental health.

 It can help to look for a therapist who treats what you’re experiencing.
 If you don’t have a diagnosis, you can talk to potential therapists about your symptoms.
-An ethical therapist will let you know if they’re able to treat your concern.
+Most therapists will let you know if they’re able to treat your concern.
 If they can’t, they may be able to recommend someone who can.

 Keep in mind different approaches may be better for different issues.
-Being misdiagnosed can affect how treatment works.
-If you didn’t feel heard in your previous therapy, or if your symptoms have changed since your last therapy session, a different therapist might be a better fit for you.
+If you didn’t feel heard in your previous therapy, or if your symptoms have changed since your last therapy session, a different therapist might be exactly what you to move forward.

 If you’re considering therapy, you may be thinking about the possible drawbacks.
 Cost might be a concern for you.
 You might also be aware that therapy is often difficult.
-Trauma or other painful events from the past can be frightening to remember, much less discuss with someone else.
-Even if you aren’t dealing with trauma, working through challenges isn’t easy, and therapy isn’t a quick fix.
-Make sure that when you’re ready to see a therapist that you can be honest with yourself and with the therapist you work with.
+Trauma or other painful events from the past can be frightening to remember and discuss with someone.
+Working through challenges isn’t easy, and therapy isn’t always a quick fix.
+Make sure that when you’re ready to see a therapist that you can be honest with yourself and with your them.